Skip to content

 A list is an ordered collection of several elements, similar to arrays Array in other programming languages.

-Elements in a Python list can be of any type and do not require the same type, such as:
+Elements in Python lists can be of any type and do not have to be of the same type, such as:

 Python